School of Record for American College of the Mediterranean Madrid

 POL/HIS 336: Political History of Contemporary Spain 3 Credits

-The object of this course is to analyze the principal institutions, actors and issues in contemporary Spanish government and politics.
 The course has four broad themes: first, the collapse of the Francoist dictatorship and its replacement by a constitutional parliamentary democracy; second, the key actors and institutions in Spanish government under democracy, third, the evolution of politics and policies in Spain over the last three decades, and finally, the nature of the country's current economic and political crisis.
-By the end of the course students are expected to have acquired a thorough understanding of the Spanish political system.
-You should also have gained insights into some major themes in political science, including: the nature of and contrasts between totalitarian, authoritarian and democratic regimes; competing explanations for democratic transitions, the operation of parliamentary government; nationalist movements; the dynamics of European party politics and government over the last three decades; and political responses to the current economic crisis in Spain and Europe.
+By the end of the course students are expected to have acquired a thorough understanding of the Spanish political system and have gained insights into some major themes in political science, including: the nature of and contrasts between totalitarian, authoritarian and democratic regimes.

 PSY 328: Positive Psychology and Happiness 3 Credits